Java Arrays: Single and Multi-Dimensional Arrays

 What is an Array?

-An array is a type of data structure that is used to store the elements of a particular type.
-For example, an integer array will hold only the value of any integer, but a character array will hold the characters only.
+An array is a data structure used to store the elements of a particular type.
+For example, an integer array will hold only the value of any integer, but a character array will hold only the characters.
 The structure of an array is linear and holds similar elements in "contiguous memory addresses".
-In Java, not only array but also exception handling is essential to manage and deal with unexpected errors that may occur during the execution of a program which helps the process of execution easy.
+In Java, not only array but also exception handling is essential to manage and deal with unexpected errors that may occur during the execution of a program which helps the execution process.

 Pros and Cons of Using Array